Log in to access registration, grades, and other student information here.

 - Multiple Sections.
 Students will not be enrolled in a waitlisted class if enrolled in another section of the same class.

 - Maximum Units.
 Students will not be enrolled in a waitlisted class if the enrollment would cause them to exceed the maximum units allowed.
-Maximum units for the term are 16 unless you are a senior or a postbaccalaureate student, who are allowed 17 units during enrollment appointments and 21 units during add/drop.
+During priority registration, maximum units are 16 unless you are a senior or a postbaccalaureate student, who are allowed 17 units.
+During add/drop maximum units for the term are 21 unless you are a graduate student, who are only allowed 18 units.